Port Perry Lumberjacks

-The Port Perry Lumberjacks are a Junior ice hockey team that play in the Provincial Junior Hockey League and based in Port Perry, Ontario, Canada.
+The Port Perry LumberJacks are a Junior ice hockey team that play in the Provincial Junior Hockey League and based in Port Perry, Ontario, Canada.

 History

-The Port Perry Lumberjacks joined the Central Lakeshore Junior C Hockey League in 1972 as the Port Perry Flamingos named after their sponsor, Flamingo Tarts.
+The Port Perry LumberJacks joined the Central Lakeshore Junior C Hockey League in 1972 as the Port Perry Flamingos named after their sponsor, Flamingo Tarts.
 Prior to the 1980–1981 season the team's nickname was changed to MoJacks to coincide with Mother Jackson's Open Kitchens.
-Over the next thirteen seasons the Mojacks celebrated 8 winning seasons, but failed to win any regular season or playoff crowns.
-The league was mostly dominated during this time by the Bowmanville Eagles, amongst others.
+Over the next thirteen seasons the MoJacks celebrated 8 winning seasons, but failed to win any regular season or playoff crowns.

-Despite finishing fourth in the 1987-88 regular season, the Mojacks won the Central Ontario Junior "C" championship led by head coach George Burnett.
+Despite finishing fourth in the 1987-88 regular season, the MoJacks won the Central Ontario Junior "C" championship led by head coach George Burnett.
 From that point, they entered the Clarence Schmalz Cup All-Ontario championships.
-The Mojacks made it to the provincial final, but lost to the Great Lakes Junior C Hockey League's Mooretown Flags 4-games-to-1.
+The MoJacks made it to the provincial final, but lost to the Great Lakes Junior C Hockey League's Mooretown Flags 4-games-to-1.

-In 1991–1992, four seasons later, the Mojacks finished in first place overall in the league's regular season.
+In 1991–1992, four seasons later, the MoJacks finished in first place overall in the league's regular season.
 They finished the season with twenty-six wins, six losses, and two ties.
-The Mojacks went on to win their second league title, but failed to make a dent in provincials.
+The MoJacks went on to win their second league title, but failed to advance in provincials.

-In 2005–2006, the Mojacks took over the Central Ontario league.
+In 2005–2006, the MoJacks took over the Central Ontario league.
 Port Perry finished the regular season with thirty-two wins, eight losses, and two overtime losses to win the regular season crown.
-In the league semi-finals, the Mojacks drew the Lakefield Chiefs.
-The Mojacks defeated the Chiefs 4-games-to-1.
-In the league final, the Mojacks challenged the third seed Uxbridge Bruins for the league title.
-The Mojacks came out on top and won their third league championship 4-games-to-2.
-In the All-Ontario playdown quarter-finals, the Mojacks first ran into the Empire B Junior C Hockey League's Napanee Raiders.
+In the league semi-finals, the MoJacks drew the Lakefield Chiefs.
+The MoJacks defeated the Chiefs 4-games-to-1.
+In the league final, the MoJacks challenged the third seed Uxbridge Bruins for the league title.
+The MoJacks came out on top and won their third league championship 4-games-to-2.
+In the All-Ontario playdown quarter-finals, the MoJacks first ran into the Empire B Junior C Hockey League's Napanee Raiders.
 The Raiders did not pose much of a threat as Port Perry swept them 4-games-to-none.
-The Mojacks came into the provincial semi-finals against the Georgian Mid-Ontario Junior C Hockey League powerhouse Penetang Kings.
-The Mojacks made a run at the eventual Clarence Schmalz Cup champions, but fell to the Kings 4-games-to-2.
+The MoJacks came into the provincial semi-finals against the Georgian Mid-Ontario Junior C Hockey League powerhouse Penetang Kings.
+The MoJacks made a run at the eventual Clarence Schmalz Cup champions, but fell to the Kings 4-games-to-2.